Shallow-Seek/fazif.yazi/README.md

 Launch with the `br` keybinding:
 - Type to search content in files using ripgrep
 - `Ctrl-y`: Switch between ripgrep search mode and fzf filtering mode
-- `Ctrl-p`: Toggle the preview window position
+- `Ctrl-p`: Toggle the preview window/position
 - `Ctrl-o`: Open file in Neovim at the matched line

 ### fazifrga - Search in PDF and DjVu